JanSkrabala/NetworkScripts/README.md

 ldapAdGroupUserAdd - Ldap3 script to check if the user is in Active Directory group, if not adds user in to group.
                      Utilizing list to loop through users.

+LinuxDNSChange - Uses Netmiko to connect and loop through linux OS devices read contains of /etc/resolf.conf and if entry is
+                 diferent than the desired DNS server, change the entry.